kopi9999/mz80emu/README.md

 cd build
 ```

-After that you can compile the program using cmake
+After that you can compile the program using cmake.

 ```
 cmake ..\
 cmake --build .\
 ```

-Congratulations you have successfully compiled emulator
+Congratulations you have successfully compiled mz80emu for Windows.

 ## Collaborators